Roderich Stintzing

 Georg Hieronymus Roderich Stintzing (12 February 1854 – 5 April 1933) was a German internist born in Heidelberg.

-Stintzing studied medicine at the Universities of Bonn, Leipzig and Tübingen, receiving his doctorate in 1878 at Bonn.
-Following graduation he remained in Bonn as an assistant in the institute of physiology of Eduard Pflüger (1829-1910).
-Later he was an assistant to Hugo von Ziemssen (1829-1902) at the medical clinic in Munich, and in 1890 became an associate professor and director of the medical clinic at the University of Jena.
+Stintzing studied medicine at the University of Bonn, Leipzig University, and the University of Tübingen, receiving his doctorate in 1878 at the University of Bonn.
+Following graduation, he remained at the University of Bonn as an assistant at the institute of physiology of Eduard Pflüger (1829–1910).
+Later he was an assistant to Hugo von Ziemssen (1829–1902) at the medical clinic at the Ludwig-Maximilians-Universität München, and in 1890 became an associate professor and director of the medical clinic at the University of Jena.

-In 1892 Stintzing attained the title of "full professor" at Jena.
-One of his better known assistants was internist Ferdinand Gumprecht (1864-1947).
+In 1892, Stintzing attained the title of "full professor" at the University of Jena.
+One of his better known assistants was internist Ferdinand Gumprecht (1864–1947).

 "Stintzing's tables" are tables containing readings on the electrical excitability of nerves and muscles in normal individuals.

 Written works

-With Franz Penzoldt (1849-1927), he was co-editor of the six volume "Handbuch der speciellen Therapie innerer Krankheiten" (1894–96).
+With Franz Penzoldt (1849–1927), he was co-editor of the six volume "Handbuch der speciellen Therapie innerer Krankheiten" (1894–96).